Does standard travel insurance cover cancelled flights?

 ‘Cancellation cover’ in terms of travel insurance can refer to one of three things.

-Firstly, your policy may cover you for other costs you incur as a result of your flight being cancelled, such as not being able to complete your journey to a hotel you have pre-booked, or for having to cancel a hire car that was waiting for you at the airport for when your flight should have arrived.
+Firstly, your policy may cover you for other costs you incur as a result of your flight being cancelled, such as not being able to complete your journey to a hotel you have pre-booked, missing a connecting flight further in your journey, or for having to cancel a hire car that was waiting for you at the airport for when your flight should have arrived.
 Not all travel insurance policies offer this cover, so if this is important to you, check the policy features before you buy.
 If you aren’t covered, then you may need to pay for the costs of the room and/or the car hire out of your own pocket, even though you weren’t able to use them.

 Secondly, travel insurance can provide cover should you need to cancel your place on a flight.
 This may be due to: